jrigassio/corona-creatives/README.md

  **OR**

-- make a github account and pull request to this repo.
+- make a pull request to this repo.